 As we discussed when planning out your characters, each member of your central cast must possess a concrete goal.
 This can take the form of a passionate desire, a desperate need, or anything in between.
 Imagine a story where the characters were already totally happy and content, with nothing has gone catastrophically wrong and there is nothing in their world that needs to change.
 Well, you wouldn’t really have a story at all.
 There would be no hook to engage your reader and none of the tension required to keep them turning those pages.
 In short, if you don’t have characters with clear goals, you don’t have a plot to begin with.

 The goal of your protagonist should be especially urgent, meaningful, specific, and difficult to achieve.
 And the needs of your other main characters should be impactful as well.
-The forces that prevent them from being able to easily achieve their goals are key sources of opposition in your story, and will serve as critical foci around which the structure of your subplots will revolve.
+The forces that prevent them from being able to easily achieve their goals are key sources of opposition in your story, serving as critical foci around which the structure of your subplots will revolve.

 Do my central characters really need an arc?